TerenceNg03/RMMC/README.md

 RMM is an **intuitive**, **safe**, **functional** programming language.

-RMM is a rust-like but has much fewer restrictions.
+RMM is a rust-like language but has much fewer restrictions.
- - Borrow checker only checks for life time.
+ - Reference validator ensure references are always valid.
+ - No borrow concept.
+No check for data race.
+(Easy linked list)
+ - Move of ownership must be explicit.
  - Allow implicit type cast.
+(Can be disabled by compiler option)
- - Allow raw pointer operation (No safety check for raw pointers).
+ - Allow raw pointer operation but it is not necessary and not safe.
  - Functional programming: All function is treated as a variable.
- - Implicit return is not allowed
+ - No more implicit return
  - Auto memory management without Garbage collection.

 Full documentation is available [here](standard.md).